justin0725/data_vis_examples/README.md

 Lopez de Leon and Rizzi get around this problem by taking advantage of the fact that people in Brazil are *allowed* to vote before age 18 but *must* vote after age 18.
 If voting makes people want to learn about policy, we should see a spike in policy knowledge at age 18 that corresponds with a spike in voting.

-But first, we have to check that the share of people voting does in fact increases at age 18, and increases by a statistically significant amount.
-The error bars on the chart below represent 95% confidence intervals.
+But first, we have to check that the share of people voting does in fact increase at age 18.
+The chart shows this.
+The error bars represent 95% confidence intervals.

 <br/>
 <img src="/img/balance_VOTE.png" width="700px" />